 Typically, conservative therapy is the first line of treatment to manage lumbar disk disease.
 This may include a combination of the following:

-When these conservative measures fail, surgery for removal of a herniated disk may be recommended.
+If these conservative measures fail, you may need surgery to remove the herniated disc.
 Surgery is done under general anesthesia.
-An incision is placed in the lower back over the area where the disk is herniated.
-Some bone from the back of the spine may be removed to gain access to the area where the disk is located.
-Typically, the herniated part of the disk and any extra loose pieces of disk are removed from the disk space.
+Your surgeon will make an incision in your lower back over the area where the disc is herniated.
+Some bone from the back of the spine may be removed to gain access to the area where the disc is located.
+Your surgeon will remove the herniated part of the disc and any extra loose pieces from the disc space.

-After surgery, restrictions may be placed on the patient's activities for several weeks while healing is taking place to prevent another disk herniation from occurring.
+After surgery, you may be restricted from activity for several weeks while you heal to prevent another disc herniation.
 Your surgeon will discuss any restrictions with you.